jjbeto/jjbeto.github.io/content/blog/2019/11/30/developing_this_blog_with_hugo_part_1/index.md

 </style>
 ```

-Another thing that I want to add is [devicons](http://konpa.github.io/devicon/) to show , so that I can list the tech stack everywhere!
+Another thing that I want to add is [devicons](http://konpa.github.io/devicon/) so that I can list the tech stack that I'm using!

-To do so, I've added to `./themes/academic/layout/partials/site_head.html` where all CSS are imported and add:

 To do so, I've added to the end of `./content/resume/skills.md` the ref style: